Pikey Peak Trek

 Walk Slow

 While going on a trek, it is better to walk slowly when climbing higher altitudes.
-Walking slowly has its benefits, you get to enjoy your trek without getting much tired.
+Walking slowly has its benefits; you get to enjoy your trek without getting too tired.
 Rushing to reach the destination will only make it more difficult.
 There might be a rise in your body temperature, and you might be out of breath soon enough if you walk fast.

 You may also like: